Ebola Hemorrhagic Fever (Ebola HF) (cont.)

 - Find a local Doctor in your town

-What are Ebola hemorrhagic fever symptoms and signs?
+What are Ebola virus disease symptoms and signs?

-Unfortunately, early symptoms of Ebola hemorrhagic fever are nonspecific and include the following: fever, headache, weakness, vomiting, diarrhea, stomach discomfort, decreased appetite, and joint and muscle discomfort.
-As the disease progresses, patients may develop other symptoms such as a rash, eye redness, hiccups, sore throat, cough, chest pain, bleeding both inside and outside the body (for example, mucosal surfaces, eyes), and difficulty breathing and swallowing.
-Symptoms may appear from about two to 21 days after exposure (average is eight to 10 days).
+Unfortunately, early symptoms of Ebola virus disease are nonspecific and include the following: fever, headache, weakness, vomiting, diarrhea, stomach discomfort, decreased appetite, and joint and muscle discomfort.
+As the disease progresses, patients may develop other symptoms and signs such as a rash, eye redness, hiccups, sore throat, cough, chest pain, bleeding both inside and outside the body (for example, mucosal surfaces, eyes), and difficulty breathing and swallowing.
+Ebola virus disease symptoms and signs may appear from about two to 21 days after exposure (average is eight to 10 days).
 It is unclear why some patients can survive and others die from this disease, but patients who die usually have a poor immune response to the virus.

 How do physicians diagnose Ebola hemorrhagic fever?